Best Kodi Box of 2019Gadgets & Gizmos

 Amazon Fire TV Stick and Raspberry Pi

 Using an Amazon Fire Stick, Amazon Fire TV, or Raspberry Pi can be tempting because many people already have one and they are definitely priced right.
-But, trying to install Windows or Linux is asking for trouble, and directly installing Kodi on Fire TV forces you to install it from alternative sources.
+But, it can be risky.
+If you do want to install Kodi on Fire Stick, you will have to install it from alternative sources.

 My advice is just don’t try to get Kodi on Fire TV, as the boxes above are much better, are more trouble-free, and work better than Fire TV.
 I hope that the guide above has helped you decide what you need to be using for media streaming.